Published 5th Dec. 2022

 With eyes on both the skies above and the streets below, Griffith Observatory deserves to be considered one of the best views of Los Angeles in itself.
 Sitting tall above the city like a futuristic spacecraft, this Art Deco-inspired planetarium isn’t short on photogenic panoramas.
 Unfurling like a page from a 3D picture book, the view from the building’s rooftop platform feels almost fanciful.
-Head out during the day and you’ll be in for a spot of real-estate-ogling and Hollywood-sign-gazing, while at twilight you’ll be greeted to a sea of starry skies and scintillating street views that’ll have you wanting to strap on your tap shoes and waltz your way to La La Land à la Ryan Gosling and Emma Stone.
+Head out during the day and you’ll be in for a spot of real-estate-ogling and Hollywood-sign-gazing, while at twilight you’ll be greeted by a sea of starry skies and scintillating street views that’ll have you wanting to strap on your tap shoes and waltz your way to La La Land à la Ryan Gosling and Emma Stone.

 If you’re happy to hike for a good view, join the legions of Angelenos up Runyon Canyon.
 Sandwiched between Hollywood Boulevard and Mulholland Drive, this 130-acre sliver of shrub in the Hollywood Hills is as famous for its views as it is for its celebrity spotting.
 Don’t be fooled by the number of topless bros and yoga bunnies merrily sprinting and stretching their way to the top though – the trail is quite the workout.
 But the view makes it all worthwhile.
 With the Hollywood sign behind you, Griffith Park Observatory to the east and the city’s impressive circuit board of boulevards and sparkly skyscrapers to the west, Runyon is as LA as it gets – that is until you find yourself queuing at Melrose Avenue’s Urth Café after, pining for a matcha iced tea…